CinnamonYeti459/Password-Manager/README.md

 - **Login and Create Account Screens**
   Start by creating a secure account or logging in with your credentials to access your password database.

+- **Breach Detection**
+  Uses a technique called k-Anonymity: the user’s password is hashed locally, and only the first 5 characters of the hash are sent to the Have I Been Pwned database.
+This allows checking if the password has been    exposed in a data breach without revealing the full password or full hash, while protecting user privacy.

 - **Offline Functionality**
   All your sensitive data is stored locally, so you don’t need an internet connection to manage your passwords.